 Sometimes, researching a family history becomes difficult because of a long-forgotten scandal.
-That’s the experience of TV presenter and comedian Griff Rhys Jones, who painstakingly pieces together the life story of his maternal grandmother to discover a dark tale of drunkenness, a street brawl death and tragic family disintegration.
+That’s the experience of TV presenter and comedian Griff Rhys Jones, who painstakingly pieces together the life story of his maternal grandmother on his episode of Who Do You Think You Are? to discover a dark tale of drunkenness, a street brawl death and tragic family disintegration.

 It’s a journey that begins with a visit to his mother, former nurse Gwynneth Jones.
-Gwynneth lived with her mother, Louisa Price, for 30 years and has a picture of her wedding day.
+Gwynneth lived with her mother, Louisa Price, for 30 years and has an old photograph of her wedding day.
 Aside from Louisa’s brother William, who later emigrated to America, her immediate family are absent from the photograph.
 Louisa, Griff is told, was adopted by cousins after her own parents died in a railway accident.

 At Liverpool Record Office, though, this mystery begins to unravel.
-A year after the 1891 census shows Daniel and Sarah living on comparatively posh Vineyard Street, they’re paying rates on a property at the considerably less salubrious Window Lane.
+The 1891 census records show Daniel and Sarah living on comparatively posh Vineyard Street, but paying rates on a property at the considerably less salubrious Window Lane.
 Why?
-Furthermore, there are no newspaper accounts of the couple having died.
+Furthermore, there are no old newspaper accounts of the couple having died.
 Even allowing for the railways’ appalling safety record – 1,011 souls perished in accidents in 1892 – surely their deaths wouldn’t have gone unreported?

 Elizabeth’s was a hard life, but not as tough as that of her father and Griff’s namesake, miner Griffith Evans.
 Sadly, he died young in a pit explosion – just one of many who perished in the Victorian era’s “industrial carnage”.